kakao/hbase-region-inspector/README.md

 ## Usage

-Download the executable binary that matches the version of your HBase cluster and start it with the following command-line arguments.
+[Download the executable binary][rel] that matches the version of your HBase cluster, add execute permission, and start it with the following command-line arguments.

 ```
 usage: hbase-region-inspector [OPTIONS] ┌ QUORUM[/ZKPORT] ┐ PORT [INTERVAL]